AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-uom.md

 ## Associating a unit of measure with a type

-At [type](xref:sdsTypes) creation, SdsUom can be associated with an [SdsTypeProperty](xref:sdsTypes#sdstypeproperty).
-For types API, see [Types](xref:sds-types).
+At [type](xref:sdsTypes) creation, you can associate SdsUom with a [SdsTypeProperty](xref:sdsTypes#sdstypeproperty).
+For more information, see [Types](xref:sds-types).

 ## Associating a unit of measure with a stream

 At [stream](xref:sdsStreams) creation, you can override any unit of measure associated with an SdsTypeProperty belonging to the type of the stream.
-This enables the reuse of a type that may have default unit information associated with it already.
-For streams API, see [Streams](xref:sds-streams).
+This override enables the reuse of a type that may have default unit information associated with it already.
+For more information, see [Streams](xref:sds-streams).